Vermont Self Guided Skiing Details

 How difficult is the skiing/snowshoeing?

 The trails used range from gentle, groomed trails at the cross-country/Nordic centers and inn trail networks to unbroken backcountry trails with significant elevation gain.
 The Touring Cat is more flexible, with the five available touring centers each sporting at least 30 km of groomed trails in networks ranging from 50 to 70 km each.
 At every center, some trails are suitable for beginners/novices, others are intermediate, and some are enough to challenge advanced skiers.
 Lessons are available at most touring centers for a fee.
 Wild Cat skiers should be experienced in the backcountry — trail conditions vary and almost none of the distance is groomed.
 The Wild Cat trail itself is moderate between Chipman Inn and Blueberry Hill, moderate again between Blueberry Hill and Brandon though with a few fast descents, and challenging around Mountain Top.
 Wild Cat skiers break trail much of the way.

 Can I ski or snowshoe door to door between the inns?

 Please see the descriptions of the Touring Cat and the Wild Cat.
 The Touring Cat relies on you using your car to stow your luggage and connect from inn to touring center in the morning and from touring center to the next inn that afternoon.
-You ski/snowshoe by included day pass at touring centers with options for the backcountry / Catamount Trail segment that crosses each of them; the Wild Cat is designed with our driving you to trailheads to facilitate skiing to-the-door or from-the-door each day of your trip, and you should be prepared to break new trail in the backcountry most of the day for each day of your Wild Cat trip.
+You ski/snowshoe by included day pass at touring centers with options for the backcountry / Catamount Trail segment that crosses each of them.
+The Wild Cat is designed with our driving you to trailheads to facilitate skiing to-the-door or from-the-door each day of your trip, and you should be prepared to break new trail in the backcountry most of the day for each day of your Wild Cat trip.